 Frog Pond does get fairly crowded at times - especially on sunny weekend afternoons.
 To avoid the biggest crowds, arrive earlier in the day, or late afternoon as the sun begins to set.

-By contrast, Boston school holidays typically draw fewer crowds than you might expect, as a lot of Bostonians leave the city to go skiing.
+By contrast, Boston school holidays typically draw fewer crowds than you might expect, as a lot of Bostonians leave the city to go skiing or go farther away to escape the cold.

 Where to Stay near the Frog Pond Skating Rink on Boston Common